-- iv.
-Substitutes must be approved prior to the bid award. - 2) Data Cabling - a) Solely 48 port patch panels shall be used.
-Any other size will not be accepted. - b) All Data terminations shall follow the EIA/TIA 568B wiring scheme using Tyco/AMP Netconnect modules.
-All data jacks shall be White in color (406372-3) and will terminate into any of the following faceplates: - i.
-2 port (1375155-3) white - ii.
-4 port (406185-3) white - iii.
-6 port (1479447-3) white - iv.
+- a) Solely 48 port Category 6 patch panels shall be used.
+Any other size will not be accepted.
+Preferrably Commscope, part #:1375015-2 - b) All Data terminations shall follow the EIA/TIA 568B wiring scheme using Commscope, formerly Tyco/AMP Netconnect modules.
+All data jacks shall be White in color (1-1375055-3) and will terminate into any of the following faceplates: - i.
+2 port (1-2111009-3) white - ii.
+4 port (1-2111011-3) white - iii.
+6 port (1-2111012-3) white - iv.
 Any unused ports will have a blank jack installed (1116412-3) - c) The contractor shall provide a minimum of 10 feet of cable slack at each MDF/IDF, and a minimum of 1 foot of cable slack for each workstation outlet. - i.
 Do not form a loop with the cable slack at either end of the run.
 A serpentine design should be used if possible. - d) All new network drops being installed shall be placed into the next numerical port available on the next patch panel available in all MDFs/IDFs.
 No exceptions will be made. - e) All Special Systems installed into MDF/IDF rooms requiring a data cable shall have a rigid conduit stub up to the cabling ladders in order to route the cable properly to the racks - a.
 The data cabling shall be terminated and labeled in the same manner as standard data cabling. - f) External Devices - a.
 All external devices (eg. security cameras or access points) located on the same building as the IDF they terminate to shall be cabled in the same manner as standard data drops with the following exceptions: - i.
 All drops will be terminated inside the plenum to a surface mount, single gang box within 5' of the location of the external device. - ii.
 Outlets shall be mounted on the interior side of the wall containing the external device. - iii.
-All drops shall follow labeling standards from section $\frac{4.C}{2}$. - b.
+All drops shall follow labeling standards from section 4.C. - b.
 All external devices that are not mounted to the building structure and require data connectivity shall be cabled as follows: - i.
-Cabling used from the device leading into the building shall be OSP rated.

-- ii.
-Cables shall be converted from OSP-rated to Plenumrated within 50' of the building point of entry following the NEC 800-50 standard. - iii.
+Cabling used from the device leading into the building shall be OSP rated. - ii.
+Cables shall be converted from OSP-rated to Plenum-rated within 50' of the building point of entry following the NEC 800-50 standard. - iii.
 The conversion device used shall provide lightning and surge protection as wells as support Power-over-Ethernet. - iv.
 The cabling from the conversion point to the IDF/MDF shall be plenum rated and run in the same manner as standard data drops. - v.
 All drops shall follow labeling standards from section 4.C.